heron-solver/heron/doc/examples/C172-Takeoff.md

   <img src="C172-Takeoff.png" width="450">
 </p>

 This execution trace depicts a satisfying run starting when time is 0 s.
 During acceleration at 12 s, speed has reached VR = 55 kt.
 Consequently, clock `VR-reach` is triggered and hence `liftoff`.
-At that point, ground height is still 0 ft but QNH altitude is 144 ft (as the runway is 144 ft above mean sea level).
-The aircraft finally reaches the lowest safe altitude at 444 ft AMSL.
+The aircraft finally reaches the altitude for flaps retraction at 400 ft.